How to Balance the Priority of Relationship & Personal Preferences

 When the right person comes along – a godly person that you can fully trust and relate to well, a person who is attractive to you, a person that you would be happy to have as the mother or father of your children – it is worth considering making adjustments to some of your temporary personal life preferences in choosing your life partner.

 In the early years of my marriage to my wife, Lori, I made several key career decisions that put my wife and children above the possibility of promotion and increased income.
+When we were first together and had children, I never expected that I would have to make these decisions.
+Instead, I was more concerned about picking the right lullaby bay baby monitor, so I could hear and see every noise and movement that they made to ensure they were safe.
+They were my flesh and blood after all.
+At the time, a promotion was the last thing on my mind, and I didn’t think that having a promotion would mean relocating, but now I know better.
 While working for a large international corporation, I told my boss that I would not relocate my family (which was standard practice) in order to advance in the company.
-Although they could’ve come with me if they each had an l2 visa, I decided that I didn’t want to disrupt all of their lives.
-It’s quite a big thing to move all of your life over to another country, it was a decision that I wasn’t willing to make without serious consideration.
-I decided to refuse a management position from another company that would have immediately doubled my income because I could foresee that in order to do the job well, I would have to become a slave to the position.
+I refused a management position from another company that would have immediately doubled my income, because I could foresee that in order to do the job well, I would have to become a slave to the position.
 Instead, I left the corporation for a position as the Executive Director of a non-profit counseling center that netted me a 25% decrease in income.
 I chose not to begin my private practice immediately after receiving my license as a Marriage & Family Therapist because I would have had to work many evenings and be away from Lori and our four young boys.
 I never regretted any of those decisions because I was so certain that my marriage and family held more importance than money or career.
 God used all of those choices and experiences to prepare Lori and I for the ministry that He had planned for us long before we had any thought of Nothing Hidden Ministries.

 Living life in harmony with another person often requires compromise.
 Our core values, particularly our spiritual core value for trusting God first, must never be compromised; however many of our life preferences and goals frequently calls for compromise in order to fit what’s best for our marriage and family.